The Book Editor Agreement

 and confusion is reduced to the greatest extent possible.

 Read “The Fundamental Principle Under the United States Copyright

 It is so important a concept that the article is on the top of every

 This article applies to all editing arrangements, not merely to book editing.
 But for the sake of simplicity, I will limit the discussion to books.

-The parties should have a written, signed contract with each other that is sufficient to cover the varying complexities in the relationship.
-When dealing with rights to intellectual property—and the manuscript is intellectual property—without having a valid, written and signed contract, the author and publisher run the risk of seriously clouding and confusing ownership rights that deal with that intellectual property.
-Without a written agreement, the author and publisher cannot acquire exclusive rights to the editor’s copyrightable contributions (see discussion below).
-This may in turn impact severely upon the author’s or publisher’s ability not only to publish the book without claims from the editor, but may as well restrict or even prohibit the author’s or publisher’s ability to further exploit the rights the author or publisher may have to the book.
+The parties should have a written, signed agreement with each other that is sufficient to cover the varying complexities in the relationship.
+When dealing with rights to intellectual property—and the manuscript is intellectual property—without having a valid, written and signed agreement, the author and publisher run the risk of seriously clouding and confusing ownership rights that deal with that intellectual property.
+Without a written agreement, the author and publisher cannot acquire exclusive rights to the editor’s copyrightable contributions.
+This may in turn impact severely upon the author’s or publisher’s ability not only to publish the book without claims from the editor, but may as well restrict or even prohibit the author’s or publisher’s ability to further exploit the rights the author or publisher may have to the book. (see further discussion below)

 SOME OF THE ISSUES TO BE FACED